StefHill/HillsHealth/README.md

 G2: Display the output via social-media sites in a short video or graphic.

-P1: Provide automation where ever possible
+P1: Provide automation wherever possible

 ## Dependencies